El Palo Alto: One trunk falls

 El Palo Alto had two trunks until some time between 1875 and 1882, when the north, more-curved trunk fell.
 The stump's rings were counted and gave an age of 967 years.

-The exact date and cause of the trunk's falling is unknown.
+The exact date and cause of the trunk's falling had been thought to be unknown.
 A 1900 article in Palo Alto Live Oak dates the falling to the winter of 1879, blaming a freshet.
 A December 1882 article in The Sacramento Bee states: "Some years ago it had a companion tree, but the latter was undermined by a subterranean stream and fell to the ground."
 Local historian Guy Miller studied the matter for over two decades and estimated a date of 1885.
 Miller suggested that railroad records likely to contain definitive information were destroyed in the 1906 San Francisco earthquake and subsequent fire.